 If you’re going to invest in a decent strap, it’s also a good idea to pick up some strap locks to keep you and your bass secure while playing.

 If you don’t know already, strap locks are designed to help prevent your strap from coming loose and falling off the buttons that are screwed into your instrument.
-By having a pair of them installed, you can potentially avoid disastrous incidents, like damaging your bass or, worse, getting yourself hurt.
+By installing a pair of them, you can potentially avoid disastrous incidents, like damaging your bass or, worse, getting yourself hurt.

 Some products come with special buttons that you can easily install, and one of the systems I like the most is the Ernie Ball strap locks that you can find at Amazon, but the Dunlop and Schaller ones are amazing too!